grmillsy1/CV/README.md

 Why did the developer quit his job?
 *Because he didn't get arrays*

-Hello, I am a 'Full-Stack' Junior Developer, Scrum Master and Neuroscience enthusiast with a background in science and a passion for exciting new technology.
+Hello, I am a 'Full-Stack' Developer, Scrum Master and Neuroscience enthusiast with a background in science and a passion for exciting new technology.

-Being an unusual blend of logical and creative, I love working on every aspect of a project; from conceptualization, prototyping and design, right through to testing, development and launch.

-During my last job as an Associate Developer at [AND Digital](https://and.digital/), I gained experience in both front-end and back-end, mainly upskilling further in React/Redux, Node.js and AngularJS.
+During my last job as a consultant at [Deloitte Digital AU](https://www.deloittedigital.com.au/), I worked on a large complex government project building in React and Mobx.
+Before that I worked as an Associate Developer at [AND Digital](https://and.digital/), being my first consultant role I gained experience in both front-end and back-end, mainly upskilling further in React/Redux, Node.js and AngularJS.
 I also took on the Scrum Master role at our largest client, coaching members of the team in agile methodologies.

+I love working on every aspect of a project; from conceptualization, prototyping and design, right through to testing, development and launch; and am always on the hunt to pick up new skills and learn new development techniques.

 [Click here](http://www.georgiamills.io) to view my personal website (www.georgiamills.io)